 Supply varies greatly between Vancouver sub-regions.
 You can use this information to avoid the most brutal bidding wars.

-At Mortgage Sandbox, we would like developers to build 4 and 5 bedroom condos because:
+What We'd Like to See: At Mortgage Sandbox, we're advocating for 4 and 5 bedroom condos because:

-Vancouver home prices remain unaffordable for most residents.
-A first-time homebuyer household earning $75,000 (the median Metro Vancouver household before-tax income) can only get a $300,000 mortgage.
-To buy a benchmark priced $680,000 condo, a first-time homebuyer needs to save $380,000 cash for a down payment or receive a very generous gift from mom and dad.
-For most people, that’s just not on the cards.
+A first-time homebuyer household earning $75,000 (the median income in Metro Vancouver) can secure only a $300,000 mortgage.
+To buy a benchmark $680,000 condo, they need $380,000 cash for a down payment.

 How much can you afford?Our mortgage calculator takes uses up-to-date mortgage rates and estimates the price of a home you can afford.
 Powered by Properti Edge |